Liyubov/community/research/place_making.md

 In this blog we describe the context of place making and how it is related to ecological transitions and urban transformations.

 ## What is place making anyway?
-Place-making is any action, related to creation of a place itself, or activities on that space which aim to make it more habitable by people.
+Place-making can be any action, related to creation of a place itself, or activities on that space which aim to make it more habitable by people.
-Examples of place-making initiatives range from the restructuring of segregated communities in the United States, exemplified by Jane Jacobs' efforts in "Making American cities great again," to place-making endeavors involving young people and marginalized communities in Brussels, one of the most cosmopolitan cities in the world.
+Examples of place-making initiatives range from the restructuring of segregated communities in the United States, exemplified by Jane Jacobs' efforts in "Making American cities great again" to place-making endeavors involving young people and marginalized communities in Brussels, one of the most cosmopolitan cities in the world.

 ## Place-making and urban transformations
 As French philosopher Lefebvre mentions in his book "La Production de L'Espace" (1974) each form of society